Table of Contents

 It is optional (unless you lease or finance your vehicle).
 A car loan or lease may require it.
-But, in combination with the collision coverage and liability coverage, it makes up a basic “full coverage insurance.”
+But, combined with the collision and liability coverage, it makes up a basic “full coverage insurance.”

 This takes care of repair costs to your car if you crash with another vehicle or run into an object, such as a tree or a telephone pole.
 It helps pay to repair or replace your vehicle if it’s damaged in a collision with another vehicle or object (such as a fence).